+Our mission

-Our vision, mission and principles Our vision To be the most trusted brand of nutritional foods and healthy beverages in Qatar and to expand to new markets.
-Our mission To ensure consumers' wellness by providing natural, nutritious and tasty foods and beverages, while maintaining the most rigorous food safety and biosecurity protocols.
-Our Principles At Baladna we strongly adhere to the following principles: Supporting food security: Ensuring the satisfaction of our customers and exceeding their expectations.
-Raising the level of veterinary care: Utilising the expertise of the best veterinarians to promote the healthcare of our cattle.
-Caring for our livestock: Co-operating with experts in livestock breeding and production.
-Natural and fresh products: Providing highquality food products by implementing best international practices.
-Adherence to Qatari traditional values: Showing pride in our achievements, hospitality and adhering to tradition, selfreliance and responsibility.
+To ensure consumers' wellness by providing natural, nutritious and tasty foods and beverages, while maintaining the most rigorous food safety and biosecurity protocols.

+At Baladna we strongly adhere to the following principles:

+- Supporting food security: Ensuring the satisfaction of our customers and exceeding their expectations. - Raising the level of veterinary care: Utilising the expertise of the best veterinarians to promote the healthcare of our cattle. - Caring for our livestock: Co-operating with experts in livestock breeding and production. - Natural and fresh products: Providing highquality food products by implementing best international practices. - Adherence to Qatari traditional values: Showing pride in our achievements, hospitality and adhering to tradition, selfreliance and responsibility.